 Leash and collar

-We teach simple, common sense training methods that get results, but there is no magic or quick fix in dog training.
-No dog is un-trainable, and the only limit to what you can accomplish with your dog is how much time and effort you are willing to put in.
+We teach simple, common sense training methods that get results, but there is no magic or quick fix in dog training the only limit to what you can accomplish with your dog is how much time and effort you are willing to put in.
 With your understanding of how to teach your dog, time, patience, and consistency both you and your dog develop a happier, healthier relationship that you can enjoy for years to come.